serval-uni-lu/flakime/README.md

 # Flakime
-This project allows to simulate flakiness by injecting exception during compile time at selected locations.
+This project allows simulating flakiness by injecting exception during test sources compilation at computed locations.

 ## Usage
 The tool is packaged as a maven plugin and can be used by providing the following plugin info in the target project `pom.xml`.
 ```xml
 <plugin>
     <groupId>lu.uni.serval</groupId>